-Please limit your calls to Sundays and these times.
 The only exception to this policy is when a camper or family member has a birthday, or a very special occasion.
-Of course you can always call if you would like to speak with a Director
+Of course you can always call if you would like to speak with a Director and you can check in with Marley and Rachel via call or text anytime too.

-Do You Post Photos On-line?
+Do You Post Photos Online?